Universemul/flashdb/README.md

 FlashDB is a lightweight schemaless oriented database optimized for reading.
 It's written in pure Python.

 You can use Flash DB if:
-- You need a small database without 10000 external dependencies.
+- You need a small database without x external dependencies.
 - You need fast read
 - You have no schema and no need to JOIN between your entities
-- You want to participate to an open source project :D
+- You want to participate to an open-source project :D
-- You don't need complexe queries like multiple aggregations or Multiple subqueries
+- You don't need complexe queries like multiple aggregations or multiple subqueries
 - You want to deploy your application fast

 ## Supported Python Versions